 All shuttle coach buses come equipped with A/C (perfect for beating the heat and keeping your glittery face paint from clumping) and enough undercarriage storage to stow away all of your festival gear – tents and camping accessories included.
 Sure, you’ll likely have your own crew of friends on the bus with you, but one of the best parts about snagging a rideshare seat is that you get to meet new people.
 Everyone on your rideshare shuttle bus is headed to the same festival as you, so chances are you’ll have plenty in common.
 You might even make some concert buds during the experience!

 A sprinter van rental is also a great way to get your group from point A to point B, especially if your crew is under 15 people.
-Bus.com offers luxury sprinter van rentals in the Greater New York Area that can even be driven by a member of your group.
+Bus.com offers luxury sprinter van rentals in the New York area that can even be driven by a member of your group.

 Pick a festival (or two, or three…)

 Now comes the fun part: choosing which festivals you’re going to pencil into your wild summer schedule.
 Here are the top music festival picks around NYC for 2019.

 Include dates, music genre, headliners, defining features of the festival, how long it takes to get to the festival from downtown NYC.